evilkorova/ypsilonconsole/README.md

 1. launch terminal.py (python3 terminal.py), preferably using cool-retro-term!

 # Sonya's keycard
 Access control for Sonya's keycard now has a second factor ("What you know") in addition to the keycard ("What you have").
 The default is 2122 (the year Alien takes place.)
-I would have it in an easily found location, possibly even written on the keycard or taped to the terminal itself.
+I would place it in an easily found location, possibly even written on the keycard or taped to the terminal itself.
 This is mainly just to make the program validate that the players did indeed find a keycard instead of just typing "insert keycard" or something.

 # Hacker shell
 The hacker shell can be accessed only from the main (top) menu.
 I have it as a config key so you can set it to whatever you want but the default is "run init 1337".
 I know it's probably too corny to be running 1337 jokes but maybe your players are old like mine.
 Again this is easily changeable in the configuration settings.